RiccardoRomagnoli/ExploreSagradaFamilia/README.md

 # ExploreSagradaFamilia
-Explore the turistic site by this interactive App
+Explore turistic sites by this interactive App